Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 MOSAIC leads a variety of events at Benedictine and in the community, including the Interfaith Week held every fall.
 Stay tuned for more details on our next event.

-Bible Study meets every Tuesday at 5:30pm in St. Benedict Chapel.
+Bible Study meets every Wednesday at 12:30pm on Zoom.
 Our Bible Study is led by student leaders.
 Students of all Christian faith traditions are welcome.
 Bring a friend!
+Contact email@example.com for more information.

 Join us for a one-day retreat exploring important religous spaces, practices, and traditions in the local community.
 Take time to reflect on your own religious and non-religious values.
 Enjoy fellowship and delicious local cultural cuisine all while learning more about the religious diversity at BenU and in the community.
 Registration opens soon!